Seven-a-side

 As much as we laughed, I thought the song lacked

 something.
-I had a go at singing it and added an extended, rising ending.
+I had a go at singing it with an extended, rising ending.
 Paul

 loved it.